sralexco/AppAlertsSwiftUI/README.md

 1. Allow location permissions when using the app or always.

 ### **Create Alert**
-1. Tap the `+` button in the navigation bar.
+1. Tap the `+` button in the tab myAlerts after login.
-2. Tap `Start` to begin tracking.
-3. Move around to record distance.
-**(If running in iOS Simulator go to Debug → Location and select: City Bicycle Ride, City Run or Freeway Drive before tapping start).**
+2. Insert all the data required (title, description, typeAlert, choise location in the map).
+3. Choise location in the map
+4. Save the Alert
+5. Go to myAlerts to see the new alert created.

 ---